The Air Force follows these three core values:

 But what exactly does the Air Force do?
 Do they just fly planes all day long and laugh at everyone below?

 The Air Force focuses on flying, but only a small fraction of personnel actually fly.
-Most airmen and airwomen work on flight support missions, handling base affairs, protecting bases, constructing new airstrips, guarding missile sites, even doing rescues.
+Most airmen and airwomen work on flight support missions, handle base affairs, protect bases, construct new airstrips, guard missile sites and even do rescues.

 Here is a quick list of missions that might be handled by the Air Force: